TakeLab/podium/docs/source/walkthrough.rst

   >>> print(imdb.keys())
   dict_keys(['train', 'test', 'unsupervised'])

-Datasets from 🤗 can be used with other Podium components by wrapping them in the :class:`podium.datasets.HFDatasetConverter`, in which case they remain as disk-backed datasets backed by `pyarrow <https://arrow.apache.org/docs/python/>`__ or by casting them into a Podium :class:`podium.datasets.Dataset`, making them concrete and loading them in memory.
+Datasets from 🤗 can be used with other Podium components by wrapping them in the :class:`podium.datasets.hf.HFDatasetConverter`, in which case they remain as disk-backed datasets backed by `pyarrow <https://arrow.apache.org/docs/python/>`__ or by casting them into a Podium :class:`podium.datasets.Dataset`, making them concrete and loading them in memory.
 This operation can be memory intensive for some datasets.
 We will first take a look at using disk-backed 🤗 datasets.

 .. code-block:: python